oracle/graaljs/docs/user/JavaScriptCompatibility.md

 ### Polyglot

 The functions of the `Polyglot` object allow to interact with values from other polyglot languages.

+The `Polyglot` object is available by default, unless deactivated by setting the `js.polyglot-builtin` option to `false`.

 #### `Polyglot.export(key, value)`